← Home

 Lexicon

 The operating vocabulary.
-Every term here was invented to name something that existed but had no word for it.
-If people use these terms in meetings you are not in, the framework is working.
+Every term here was invented to name something that existed but didn't have a word for it.
+Grouped by stage of the allocation cycle - see the thesis for the full lattice.

 Templeton Ratio